National Book Award-winning novelist, international bestseller, and two-time winner of the PEN/Faulkner Award for Fiction

 Currently he is a professor of English at Boston University.
 He has published two volumes of poetry and three books of short fiction, Ocean of Words, which received the PEN Hemingway Award, Under the Red Flag, and The Bridegroom.
 His short stories have been included in The Best American Short Stories (1997 and 1999), three Pushcart Prize anthologies, and the Norton Introduction to Fiction and the Norton Introduction to Literature, among other anthologies.

 Waiting, Ha Jin’s first full-length novel, was an international bestseller and winner of the 1999 National Book Award for Fiction and the 2000 PEN/Faulkner Award for Fiction, and a finalist for the Los Angeles Times Book Award for fiction.
 His fourth novel, War Trash, set during the Korean War, won the PEN/Faulkner Award for Fiction (2005).
 Ha Jin’s story collections, too, have won notable prizes, with Under the Red Flag awarded the Flannery O’Connor Award for Short Fiction and Ocean of Words the PEN/Hemingway Award.
-His latest novel, Nanjing Requiem, follows Minnie Vautrin, an American missionary and the dean of Jinling Women’s College during the 1937 Japanese invasion of Nanjing.
+His latest novel, The Boat Rocker, is the timely and darkly funny story of an aspiring author, an outrageous book idea, and a lone journalist’s quest for truth in the Internet age.

 Books by Ha Jin